joaomcteixeira/Tree-of-Life/README.md

 # Tree-of-Life

-**Tree-of-Life** is a _Python-written_ and _stand-alone_ library that configures Python dependencies for Python-based and user-oriented projects.
-It also configures the _executable_ files.
+**Tree-of-Life** is a _Python-written_ and _stand-alone_ library that configures the Python dependencies and the _executable files_ for Python-based and user-oriented projects.

 ## Identifying the problem